 The Best Beginners Guide to Iceland | Iceland Elopement Photographer

 Anyone who knows me knows I am kind of obsessed with Iceland.
 And by kind of, I mean completely.
-I live part-time in Iceland and it is my muse.
+I live in Iceland and it is my muse.
 I am an Iceland elopement photographer with an Icelandic Wedding photography company, and I am co-hosting a wedding photography and filmmaking workshop October 30th - November 1st in Iceland (we have 3 spots left, shameless plug!
 Message me to claim yours!).
 So, naturally, I get a whole lot of people asking me questions about their upcoming travel to Iceland so I figured I will just compile everything here into this Iceland 101: Beginners Guide to Iceland to make everyone's lives easier and for my workshop attendees to have a WHOLE lot of info for their trip to Iceland with us.

 Fair warning: This is quite possibly the longest introduction to Iceland blog ever created- but it is all of the things you need to know.
 Some of this might seem like I am being a spoil sport, but some things are a serious matter and I don't want to read in the news about any other tourists getting hurt or seeing people do some really stupid shit that could get them hurt.
 I want everyone to come to Iceland, enjoy it, come home safe, and leave without harming the nature.